 ATV vs Dirt Bike Accidents: Which is Safer?

-If you or a loved one was injured in an ATV or dirt bike wreck, contact an experienced dirt bike wreck lawyer as soon as possible.
-The attorney can discuss your legal rights and may be able to help you recover damages for your injuries.
+If you or a loved one was injured in an ATV or dirt bike wreck, contact an experienced dirt bike lawyer as soon as possible.
+A dirt bike accident lawyer can discuss your legal rights and may be able to help you recover damages for your injuries.

 ATVs vs dirt bike accidents: which is safer?